micom-dev/media/README.md

 This is a completed medium based on a breast milk-only diet of an infant.
 Lactose is the major carbon source here.
 Medium was depleted for components absorbed by human cells and mucin/primary bile acids were added to the medium.

+---

+**Single meal diets (AGORA)**

+[]

+Those are ~1000kcal single meal media for a set of indigenous populations across the globe.
+Each of them tends to include 4-5 representative food items detailed in the [source mapping](https://github.com/micom-dev/media/raw/main/data/foods_diets.xslx).
+Those are not necessarily representative for the diverse diets of the respective poopulation, but are usually more realistic than an average European diet.